jerryhgladinet/docs/admin/source/chapter03.rst

 **Allow tenant to edit branding setting**

-    Cluster administrator can decide whether to allow tenant administrator to have its own branding.
+   The Cluster administrator can decide whether to allow tenant administrator to have its own branding.

 **Hide migration option**